At a Glance

 As a Data Centre Infrastructure Apprentice you will work in world class data centres that run critical national infrastructure for the UK finance industry.
 You will work alongside Data Centre Infrastructure Engineers to ensure IT equipment and cabling is installed and maintained to allow critical services to run reliably.

-- Environmental monitoring: monitoring the physical environment of the data centre, including temperature, airflow and power; work with the Data Centre Engineering department to report issues and find solutions.
+- Environmental Monitoring: Monitoring the physical environment of the data centre, including temperature/ airflow and power.
+Work with the Data Centre Engineering department to report issues and find solutions to any issues that arise.

 All About You

-- Technical knowledge: previous experience is not required, but desirable if you have started or completed engineering or structured data cabling studies.
-The most important factor is a desire to develop a career within Data Centre Infrastructure Engineering.
+- Technical Knowledge: To succeed in this role, previous experience is not required, however it is desirable if you have already started or completed some relevant engineering or structured data cabling studies.
+What’s most important is that you have a desire to develop a successful career within Data Centre Infrastructure Engineering.

-- Troubleshooting skills: ability to assess and diagnose issues related to cabling and network connectivity.
+- Troubleshooting Skills: The ability to assess and evaluate issues to enable you to diagnose and resolve problems related to cabling and network connectivity.

-- Communication skills: able to communicate effectively with team members, project teams and data centre staff.
+- Communication Skills: Able to effectively communicate verbally and in writing with team members, project teams and data centre staff.

-- Training: willingness to attend industry training courses during the apprenticeship and thereafter (e.g., structured cabling, health and safety, electrical safety, confined spaces).
+- Training: Willing to attend industry training courses throughout the apprenticeship and thereafter, such as structured cabling, health and safety, electrical safety, confined spaces etc. Long term opportunities to expand skillset by working with the Data Centre Engineering team that maintain electrical and mechanical infrastructure.

-- Computer skills: proficient in Microsoft Excel, Word and Outlook and able to learn other company software applications.
+- Computer Skills: Must be proficient in using Microsoft Excel, Word and Outlook and be able to learn how to use other company software applications.

 Corporate Security Responsibility